kellnerd/gsoc-proposal/README.md

 # Timeline

-- **May 04 - May 28**: *Community Bonding Period*
+- **May 01 - May 26**: *Community Bonding Period*
-  - Read documentation about MARC records
-  - Have a closer look at the existing importer code
-  - Continue to work on improving the type definitions of our data models
+  - Rebase importer UI from [bookbrainz-site#201] and get it running using the current development environment with Docker and Webpack

-- **May 29 - June 04**: Coding Period, Week 1
+- **May 27 - June 02**: Coding Period, Week 1
+  - Reuse database rows of pending entities when the import process is repeated

+- **June 03 - June 09**: Coding Period, Week 2
   - Generalize the entity data [validators] and move them into `bookbrainz-data-js`
-  - Update producer/consumer services to be compatible with the latest database schema

-- **June 05 - June 11**: Coding Period, Week 2
-  - Rebase [bookbrainz-site#201] and get it running using the current development environment with Docker and Webpack

-- **June 12 - June 18**: Coding Period, Week 3
+- **June 10 - June 16**: Coding Period, Week 3
-  - Verify that the current importer infrastructure (including the UI) is working as expected before proceeding
   - Update the importer database schema to support series entities and relationships

-- **June 19 - June 25**: Coding Period, Week 4
+- **June 17 - June 23**: Coding Period, Week 4
   - Resolve an entity's external identifiers to a BBID
-  - Create type definitions for the parsed entity JSON exchange format etc.

-- **June 26 - July 02**: Coding Period, Week 5
+- **June 24 - June 30**: Coding Period, Week 5
   - Support creating unidirectional relationships (which are used for Author Credits and to link an edition to its publishers)

+- **July 01 - July 07**: Coding Period, Week 6
   - Test the new infrastructure by adding these features to the [OpenLibrary producer]

-- **July 03 - July 09**: Coding Period, Week 6 (buffer week)

-- **July 10 - July 16**: Coding Period, Week 7
+- **July 08 - July 14**: Coding Period, Week 7
-  - Improve the performance by replacing the custom `asyncCluster` implementation

-- **July 17 - July 23**: Coding Period, Week 8
-  - Detect already imported entities at the producer's side (now that we finished our performance tests for which this feature would have been unfortunate)

-- **July 24 - July 30**: Coding Period, Week 9
-  - Update pending entities when the import process is repeated

-- **July 31 - August 06**: *Midterm evaluations*

-- **August 07 - August 13**: Coding Period, Week 10
-  - Create relationships between pending entities (now that we can create incomplete pending entities which will be updated later)
+  - Create bidirectional relationships between pending entities

-- **August 14 - August 20**: Coding Period, Week 11 (buffer week)

-- **August 21 - August 27**: Coding Period, Week 12 (end of the standard coding period)
+- **July 15 - July 21**: Coding Period, Week 8
   - Update website to handle pending relationships (in entity editor state and for display)

-  - Ask the community for good test cases from LOC / DNB catalogs
+- **July 22 - July 28**: *Midterm evaluations*

+- **July 29 - August 04**: Coding Period, Week 9
+  - Buffer time to ensure that the UI to accept pending entities is usable

+- **August 05 - August 11**: Coding Period, Week 10
+  - Create updates for already accepted entities which have not been changed in BB

+- **August 12 - August 18**: Coding Period, Week 11
+  - Try to merge updates for already accepted entities which have been changed

+- **August 19 - August 25**: Coding Period, Week 12 (end of the standard coding period)
+  - Perform an extensive import test run with dumps from OpenLibrary

-- **September 04 - September 10**: Coding Period, Week 13
+- **August 26 - September 01**: Coding Period, Week 13 (stretch goals)
   - Create a producer which parses MARC records
   - Analyze MARC records test data (from LOC and DNB) and write test cases

-- **September 11 - September 17**: Coding Period, Week 14
+- **September 02 - September 08**: Coding Period, Week 14 (stretch goals)
   - Fine-tune the MARC records parser
   - Directly stream gzipped data dumps instead of decompressing the input files first

-- **September 18 - September 25**: Coding Period, Week 15
+- **September 09 - September 15**: Coding Period, Week 15
-  - Perform an extensive import test run with dumps from LOC
-  - Also perform an import with dumps from DNB and OpenLibrary (optional)

-- **September 26 - October 01**: Coding Period, Week 16
-  - Create updates for already accepted entities which have not been changed in BB
-  - Try to merge updates for already accepted entities which have been changed

-- **October 02 - October 08**: Coding Period, Week 17 (buffer week)

-- **October 09 - October 15**: Coding Period, Week 18
   - Finish all started tasks and ensure that everything is in a working state
   - Write a blog post about the project

-- **November 6 (18:00 UTC)**: *Final Submission and Final Evaluation*
+- **November 4 (18:00 UTC)**: *Final Submission and Final Evaluation*

-The buffer weeks will be used for catching up, otherwise I will already begin with the tasks for the next week.

 # About Me

 ## Biographical Information

-My name is David Kellner and I am a MSc student of *Electrical Engineering and Information Technology* from Germany.
+My name is David Kellner and I am an MSc student of *Electrical Engineering and Information Technology* from Germany.
 While I am specialized in intelligent signal processing (machine learning, computer architecture, wireless communications) and automation technology, I have also attended software engineering lectures.
 During my bachelor studies, I had programming courses in C/C++ (with which I was already familiar) and also did other projects in Java, Python and Matlab.

 However, most of my coding skills which are relevant to manage this project have been obtained by self-study.
 I am experienced with HTML, CSS, JavaScript and SQL, which I have used for multiple of my personal projects over the last ten years.
 For my bachelor thesis I developed a Node.js web application with the Express.js framework which is also used by BookBrainz, so I am also familiar with that.
-About two years ago I have started to learn TypeScript as I had noticed that I was writing lots of JSDoc type annotations since I am using VS code as my IDE.
+For the last three years I have been doing quite a lot of projects in TypeScript as I had noticed that I was writing lots of JSDoc type annotations since I am using VS Code as my IDE.
 My love for regular expressions might also prove useful when it comes to parsing records from external data sources.

 While I was still at school (which unfortunately did not offer real IT classes), I have given many different (programming) languages a try:
 From C++, JavaScript (back when HTML5 audio/video support was the new thing) and PHP (for my first website backends) over SQL, Java (for Android) and Python (for Raspberry Pi projects) to Assembler (for microcontrollers and the Game Boy), I've experimented with many areas of software development.
-Therefore I am very confident that I will quickly acquire any skills that I might notice myself to be lacking during this project (e.g. advanced knowledge about React, Docker and threading in Node.js).
+Therefore I am very confident that I will quickly acquire any skills that I might notice myself to be lacking during this project.

 I am a member of the MetaBrainz community since 2019, when I first started editing on MusicBrainz.
 Since then I have contributed to MetaBrainz projects in various aspects:
 I have reported issues, helped translating the MB website and Picard, patched userscripts and wrote my own, submitted a few small pull requests and lurked in IRC meetings.

-Through MetaBrainz I have learned about GSoC in 2020 and considered applying for it myself, but never had enough time during the summer so far.
+Through MetaBrainz I have learned about GSoC in 2020 and considered applying for it myself, but never had enough time during the summer until last year.
-This year that has finally changed and I have decided to take my (probably last) chance to participate.
+Since I benefitted a lot from GSoC 2023 and got even more involved with MetaBrainz, I am back for another round.

 ## Other Information